We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Blues Kitchen, Camden

-What: A good time is guaranteed to be had whichever branch of The Blues Kitchen you end up at.
-It serves food from American’s deep south, live music every evening and various liquid enticements in the form of draught beers, signature cocktails and a bumper crop bourbon list.
+What: A good time is guaranteed to be had at whichever branch of The Blues Kitchen you end up at.
+It serves food from America's deep south, live music every evening and various liquid enticements in the form of draught beers, signature cocktails and a bumper crop bourbon list.
+As for the menu, expect the likes of smoked pork belly ribs in peach tea BBQ sauce, blackened salmon with mango salsa, and sirloin steaks with burnt chilli miso butter or salsa verde (fries or salad included).